yan-ac/IOL.cn/utils/RemoveSpace/README.md

 \ChineseLabel\ \ChineseLabel => \ChineseLabel\ChineseLabel
 ```

+To compile it, you need a C++ 11 compiler.
+It is tested on OS X 10.9 Mavericks with Clang 3.3 svn (Apple LLVM version 5.0).

 This mini program is licensed under WTFPL, the content of which is as following:

 ```